FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 ~~~~~

 To support :ref:`cache invalidation <cache invalidate>`, register the
-``PurgeSubscriber``.
+``PurgeListener``.
 If the default settings are right for you, you don't
 need to do anything more.

 Purging is only allowed from the same machine by default.
 To purge data from